decentraland/adr/docs/ADR-44-signed-fetch.md

 /**
  * request timestamp
- * each service decide how long will consider valid a request using this timestamp,
+ * each service decide how long it will consider valid a request using this timestamp,
  * if timestamp is greater than now the request should fail */ const TIMESTAMP: number = Date.now()